forieux/qmm/docs/tutorial.rst

        # ...
        # do computation
        # ...
-       return out  # Must be an array or a list of array
+       return out  # An array or a list of array

    def adjoint(out):
        # ...